juanpc2018/Clean-install-Any-OS-in-New-Computer-with-Insyde-Bios/README.md

 cannot clean install any other OS, other than W10,

 The Reasons:

-A) intel Optane does Not have drivers for other OS, Optane is like a CPU HW Raid. without Drivers other OS cannot detect the main SSD or M.2 drive.
+A) intel Optane does Not have drivers for other OS, Optane is like a CPU HW Raid. without intel Drivers other OS cannot detect the main M.2 NVMe drive.

-B) Insyde Bios has a Secret / Hidden Menu, that does Not allow to Dissable SATA Optane.
+B) Insyde Bios has a Secret / Hidden Menu, does Not allow to Dissable SATA Optane.

+The Sollution:
-The Sollution is to press Ctrl+S in Advanced,
+press Ctrl+S in Advanced,
-The hidden SATA menu will appear like magic. and you can select Normal AHCI.
+The hidden SATA menu will appear like Magic. and you can select Normal AHCI.
-With AHCI bios mode is possible to install any other OS: Linux, Windows8.1 "my favorite Windows", etc...
+With AHCI UEFI is possible to install any other OS:

+Linux, Windows8.1 "my favorite Windows", etc...

 the other problem is Touchpad drivers, Bluetooth , Wifi, Ethernet, etc...